Rick Watts, Esq., PMP, PSEM

 Q: For what area(s) of expertise have you been retained as an expert?

-A: Breach of contact in software implementation failure
+A: Breach of contract in software implementation failure

 Breach of contract in IT project delivery delay